 In a typical shell and tube heat exchanger, the tubes are fixed at both ends to the tube sheets, which are rigidly connected to the shell.
 However, in a floating head design, one tube sheet (usually the front-end tube sheet) can move or float within the shell.

 The floating head design offers several advantages.
 One of the main benefits is that it allows for differential thermal expansion between the tubes and the shell.
 When a heat exchanger operates, the tubes and shell are subjected to different temperatures, causing them to expand or contract at different rates.
 If the tube sheets were rigidly fixed to the shell, this differential expansion could lead to excessive stresses and potential damage.
-Allowing the front-end tube sheet to float allows it to move freely in response to thermal expansion, reducing the risk of mechanical failures.
+Allowing the front-end tube sheet to float will enable it to move freely in response to thermal expansion, reducing the risk of mechanical failures.

 Heat exchangers provide a kind of system that permits the transfer of heat between two or more fluids.
 In these devices, the fluids are generally separated by a wall to prevent them from mixing.
 The ‘Floating head’ type of heat exchanger is one of the most commonly used heat exchangers.
 It is a ‘shell and tube’ heat exchanger that includes parts like the shell, shell-side and tube-side nozzles, tubes, channels of tube-sides, tube sheets, baffles, channel covers, and pass divider.